Singing Therapy for Aphasia: How to Recover Communication Skills

 What is Singing Therapy for Aphasia?

 • Slowing down the pace.
-Singing involves articulating words at a slower rate than speaking.
+Singing involves articulating words at a slower rate than speaking sometimes.

 • Lengthening the syllables.
-Singing involves lengthening each syllable, which allows the individual to recognize the oral motor patterns involved while hearing the different sounds that distinguish one word from another.
+Singing often lengthens each syllable, which allows the individual to recognize the oral motor patterns involved while hearing the different sounds that distinguish one word from another.
 Slowing down the pace and lengthening each syllable help break down words and phrases.

 • Grouping syllables.
 Emphasizing intonation (changes in pitch) helps individuals understand which syllables in a word need to be stressed.
 This also encourages them to group syllables into words and words into sentences or phrases.